-We've tested seven Sony cameras.
+We've tested eight Sony cameras.
 Sony is a Japanese multinational company that develops and manufactures an enormously wide variety of electronics.
 Camera-wise, they specialize in mirrorless and compact systems that cater to beginner, enthusiast, and professional users.

 Generally speaking, Sony cameras offer highly effective autofocus systems that do an amazing job of tracking moving subjects.
 Most of their camera lineup offers excellent image quality, even when shooting in dark environments at a moderately high ISO level.
 Compared to their peers, they also tend to be fairly portable, thanks to their smaller size.
 However, their menu systems can be somewhat unintuitive, especially next to rivals like Canon or Nikon.
 That also isn't helped by their sometimes limited touchscreen functionality.
 Also, while several models have relatively fast continuous shooting speeds, most take a long time to empty their photo buffer, leading to extended interruptions in your shooting sessions.